KCreate/leonardschuetz.ch/server/blog/aoc-2025/day11/article.md

 To solve the puzzle, you must determine how many different paths lead from the `you` machine to the `out` machine.

-I implemented this as a DFS over all possible paths, counting how many valid ones I found.
+I implemented this as a BFS over all possible paths, counting how many valid ones I found.

 ```javascript
 import hashmap as HashMap